ludwigprager/www.celp.de/app/md/rclone-ionos.md

 ```

 In my office the config is used in the following script
-to create a local backup of the bucket:
+backup the bucket to a directory `cya-fileshare`.
 ```
 #!/bin/bash